botbreeder/what-the-matrix-is/README.md

 ```

 meaning `((abc) d e f)`.

+Roles of things can already be expressed through local names.

 Grouping things as ordered lists feels basic too, like `[a b c]`, but it might be the original sin.
 Thinking about it, OpenDDL as it is forces you to group values by type.
 It might be a good thing, in a [data-oriented design](https://www.dataorienteddesign.com/dodbook/).